 The Benefits of Breastfeeding Cannot be Underestimated for Mother and Child

-To breastfeed or not to breastfeed, that’s the question many mothers of newly born infants often ask themselves as they want to best possible outcome for their babies.
+To breastfeed or not to breastfeed, that’s the question many mothers of newborns often ask themselves as they want to best possible outcome for their babies.

-With August being National Breastfeeding Month, according to scientifically proven studies, the answer is quite simple: breastfeeding offers a remarkable range of benefits for both mothers and babies, spanning physical health, emotional bonding and long-term wellness.
+August marks National Breastfeeding Awareness Month, and according to scientifically proven studies, breastfeeding offers a remarkable range of benefits for both mothers and babies, spanning physical health, emotional bonding and long-term wellness.

-“There’s no doubt that breastfeeding offers a wide range of health benefits to both mother and child,” said Dr. Simie-Lavern Patterson, OB/GYN, with Kaiser Permanente Southern California.
+“There’s no doubt that breastfeeding offers a wide range of health benefits to both mother and child,” said Jill Becsi, a lactation consultant at Kaiser Permanente Downey Medical Center.
 “The key is to understand why the choice is clear."

 Here’s a detailed breakdown: